mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

 Since these strings hold the essence of the card, editing the strings can change the cards on the receiver side.
 MBM provides some methods to help with that.

 `void CardEncoder.Modify(ref string s, Action <string[]> modifications)`
 `List<(string, int)> CardEncoder.DecodeToStacks(string s)`
-`string CardEncoder.EncodeToStacks(IEnumerable<(string, int)> list)` `string CardEncoder.EncodeToStacks(IEnumerable<string> list)
+`string CardEncoder.EncodeToStacks(IEnumerable<(string, int)> list)`
+`string CardEncoder.EncodeToStacks(IEnumerable<string> list)`

 Sometimes, just `string.Replace` will suffice for your needs, but these methods are there if you need it. `Modify` takes the string, breaks it into parts, and runs whatever `modifications` method before putting it back together.
-Using this does require knowing how the card strings are organized.
+Using this does require knowledge of how the card strings are organized.
 The list below should help with that.

 ```
 //The string[] passed into modifications is as follows